samthomson/readme/docker-and-docker-compose/README.md

 # Docker & docker-compose

 ## Docker

 `docker ps`: List all running containers

 `docker stop [ID]`: Stop a running/rogue container via its ID (as garnared from running `docker ps`)

+`docker images` lists all built images, that may or may not be in use, along with their size.

 ## docker-compose